informalsystems/hermes/docs/architecture/adr-012-handlers-redesign.md

 }
 ```

-### Appendix C: Typical host store implementation
+### Appendix C: Example host store implementation

-A typical host store implementation based on the suggestions above would like the following ->
+A typical host store implementation based on the suggestions above would like the following.

 ```rust
 struct HostStore(BTreeMap<Path, Vec<u8>>);